componavt/wd_book/README.md

 [Petrozavodsk State University](https://en.wikipedia.org/wiki/Petrozavodsk_State_University) (PetrSU), Internet-mathematics course.

+# Wikidata programming book (in English)

+See our course [Research in programming Wikidata](https://en.wikiversity.org/wiki/Research_in_programming_Wikidata) in English Wikiversity.

+We are using the LaTeX template [https://github.com/fmarotta/kaobook fmarotta / kaobook].
+Read the template tutorial online in the file [https://github.com/fmarotta/kaobook/blob/master/examples/documentation/main_with_bibtex.pdf main_with_bibtex.pdf]

 # Wikidata programming book (in Russian)

 See our course [Research in programming Wikidata](https://ru.wikiversity.org/wiki/Программирование_Викиданных) in Russian Wikiversity.